 Otellie Loloma Sequafnehma (Hopi, Second Mesa Shipolovi) b.
 1922-1992

 Two Graces Plaza Gallery acquired this unique Hopi Pueblo Pottery piece by Otellie Loloma from the estate of Navajo artist and supporter of southwest regional artists, R.C.
 Gorman.
 The pot is embellished with face masks of the Long Beard Kachina in profile around the entire circumference to the piece.
 The pottery is enhanced with a woven handle of willow which includes bits of Coral beads.
 The pot height not including the handle is 6” the width of the mouth of the pot is 4”.
 Ottellie’s familiar signature ‘O Loloma’ on the bottom of the pot is strong and bold.
 Estimate of a date on this piece would be circa early 1980, it is believed that Mr. Gorman would have purchased this directly from Otellie at that time period.
-This is a unique opportunity to acquire a rare Otellie Loloma pot.
-Priced at $2,400.
+This is a unique and rare Otellie Loloma pot.

 Otellie Loloma Pot